equinor/appsec/docs/guidelines/git-signed-commits.md

 ## Signing methods

-The official [github documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) on signature verification shows that commits can be signed using GPG, SSH or S/MIME.
+The official [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) on signature verification shows that commits can be signed using GPG, SSH or S/MIME.
 The 3 different methods have their pros and cons.

 | Feature/Aspect             | SSH Signing                                                | GPG Signing                                                    | S/MIME Signing                                               |
 |----------------------------|------------------------------------------------------------|----------------------------------------------------------------|--------------------------------------------------------------|